osu-cdme/cdme-scangen/README.md

 ## To Install

-Either run `python -mpip install -r requirements.txt` in the base directory of this repository or install the following packages: - sphinx
+Either run `python -mpip install -r requirements.txt` in the base directory of this repository or install the following packages:

+- sphinx
 - numpy
 - scipy
 - shapely
 - networkx
 - Rtree
 - trimesh
 - triangle
 - scikit-image
 - cython
 - pyclipper
+- autopep8 (for formatting)

 ## To Run